jenkinsci/vectorcast-execution-plugin/README.md

 ### VectorCAST Reports and Jenkins Content Security

 VectorCAST HTML reports for metrics were updated to use cascading style sheets (CSS) in the 2019 release and 2020 for top level project metrics.
-This was done to give users more flexibility in what and how metrics are displayed.
+This was done to offer users greater flexibility in displaying metrics.
 To maintain single file HTML format, VectorCAST Reports used inline CSS.
 Inline CSS was disallowed under Jenkins more restrictive CSP.

 "Jenkins 1.641 / Jenkins 1.625.3 introduce the `Content-Security-Policy` header to static files served by Jenkins (specifically, `DirectoryBrowserSupport`).
 This header is set to a very restrictive default set of permissions to protect Jenkins users from malicious HTML/JS files in workspaces, `/userContent`, or archived artifacts."

 The result of this combination incorrectly formatted the VectorCAST reports.

-Numerous options are available to correct this:
+There are several available options to correct this:
 - Use the Jenkins Resource Root URL (Manage Jenkins > Configure System)
 - Reconfigure VectorCAST Jobs to use external CSS (**VCAST_RPTS_SELF_CONTAINED=FALSE**) combined with enabling anonymous reads from the Manage Jenkins > Configure Global Security > Authorization
 - Reconfigure the Jenkins Content Security Policy